mintlayer/core/docs/transaction.md

 ## UTXO overview

-**TODO maybe system/model instead of structure?**
-Mintlayer uses the Bitcoin UTXO structure instead of the account-based models of Ethereum, Ripple, Stellar, and others.
+Mintlayer uses the a UTXO system similar to Bitcoin's, instead of the account-based models of Ethereum, Ripple, Stellar, and others.
+There are three essential reasons for this:
-**TODO need explanation of this sentence, it is not clear to me** Since each transaction's output is stored separately (even when sent to a single address), it is only possible to spend the entire transaction’s output.

-There are three essential reasons for choosing the UTXO model:

-- It is compatible with technologies already implemented in Bitcoin, such atomic swaps and the Lightning Network.
+- The utxo model is compatible with technologies already implemented in Bitcoin, such atomic swaps and the Lightning Network.

-**TODO - why does this improve privacy?**
-- It is more privacy-oriented: a single wallet usually utilizes multiple addresses, making it difficult and sometimes impossible to determine which addresses belong to whichs user.
+- The utxo model is more privacy-oriented: a single wallet can utilize multiple addresses, making it difficult and sometimes impossible to determine which addresses belong to which user.

 - Payments can be batched together (aggregated) in a single transaction, saving a considerable amount of the space otherwise required for making a single transaction per payment.